bobllor/TEKLabeler/docs/01about.md

 Only <u>Excel files (reports)</u> are accepted in this program.

-- These files known as "reports" because they are obtained from ServiceNow's report section, and will be referred to as throughout the documentation.

-I created a starting report called ***Labels - Production (Improved)***, and can be searched for in the "Reports" section.
+1. Upload the Excel file to the program and wait for it to load.
+2. Click on any card or type in the ticket number to generate the output.
+3. Print the output on paper!

-- For more information about the overall format of the report, please visit the *Report* documentation tab.
+For more details on other parts of the program, please visit their respective tabs from above.

-- Feel free to use your own customized report if needed, the program can dynamically handle the columns.
+# Navigiation

-# Shortcuts
+## Shortcuts

 I created key shortcuts for quick access to certain parts of the program: